DavisOwen/dropbox-backup/README.md

 ## Credentials

-Create `.dropbox-backup.env` from the `dropbox-backup.env.example` example file

 ```bash
 cp .dropbox-backup.env.example .dropbox-backup.env
 ```

-Obtain Credentials using the instructions in [Obtaining a Dropbox Refresh Token](#obtaining-a-dropbox-refresh-token), and supply them in the corresponding fields in `.dropbox-backup.env`
+Obtain credentials using the instructions in [Obtaining a Dropbox Refresh Token](#obtaining-a-dropbox-refresh-token), and supply them in the corresponding fields in `.dropbox-backup.env`

 Destination directory can be specified to choose which directory you want your backup to be stored in.